HynekS/grid-toggler/README.md

 ![demo animated gif](./assets/gridtoggler-demo.gif)

-### demo
+### Demo

-You can try demo at https://hyneks.github.io/gt-demo/.
+You can see demo at https://hyneks.github.io/gt-demo/.

 ### Prerequisites